 Secure your Intellectual Property Rights

-- Verify that intellectual property rights exist in assets and who owns them, so that they can be properly commercialised
+- Identify the intellectual property rights in assets and who owns them with an IP audit and due diligence, so that they can be properly commercialised

 - Shore up the value gained from research and development